7 Different Types of Rattlesnakes in Oklahoma

 With its beautifully patterned scales, it blends perfectly into its natural surroundings, making it a challenge to spot.

-These types of rattlesnakes in Oklahoma can be found in a variety of habitats, including forests, rocky areas, and even near bodies of water.
+These types of rattlesnakes can be found in Oklahoma in a variety of habitats, including forests, rocky areas, and even near bodies of water.

-Whilst it may be intimidating to come across a Copperhead, it’s important to remember that they are generally non-aggressive and prefer to retreat when faced with a potential threat.
+While it may be intimidating to come across a Copperhead, it’s important to remember that they are generally non-aggressive and prefer to retreat when faced with a potential threat.

 Copperheads play a vital role in the ecosystem by helping to control rodent populations.